mars0i/majure/README.md

 Based on 3opt9, but adds a small optimization to the buddy forces calculation.
 This seems to speed up simulations by 1-8%.

+#### 3opt11

+Based on 3opt10, but uses `deftype InstanceState` with `:volatile-mutable` on fields that are supposed to be mutable, rather rather using a map with atoms for those fields.
+This is 5% to 12% faster than 3opt10.

+NOTE: `:volatile-mutable` is supposed to be too dangerous for use by anyone but an expert (which I am not).
+However, I believe that it's safe for single-threaded use outside of lazy contexts, which is how I'm using it.
+But I need to investigate further to be sure.

+A drawback is that one has to define methods to access these fields, an interface for them, and then wrapper methods--i.e. the methods on the Students object.
+So you have to give similar signatures three times!
+If I can use deftype alone, without gen-class, that will ameliorate teh problem.

+(Also, I finally succeeded in type hinting node as Student in getAgitationDistribution.)